imagekit-developer/imagekit-android/README.md

 </details>

 ### Responsive image loading
+ImageKit URL constructor can be set to input any Android View and determine the parameters for image height and width based on the dimensions of the view.
+If the view's dimensions are not set at the time, it uses the display's dimensions as the fallback.
+It also sets the DPR of the image automatically to match that of the device display.
 To automatically set the dimensions and pixel ratio of the image , call `ImageKit.getInstance().url(...).setResponsive(...)` with a set of parameters defined below:

 | Parameter | Type                                                              | Description                                                                                                                                                                                          |